hannesdatta/course-dprep/content/docs/modules/week2/_index.md

 {{% hint info %}}
 Please choose a professional GitHub username (e.g., *firstname.lastname*, *initial.lastname*, etc.).
 Chances are high you are going to use your GitHub profile when applying for jobs.

+Experiencing any issues to authenticate with GitHub (e.g., an error message about your password)?
+Head over to the [support section](/docs/course/support) for how to solve this issue.

 {{% /hint %}}

 <!--
 - Optional readings